edysfy/Group_website/sprints.md

 ### Tarn

 During the development of the application, I took on a front-end role.
 For example, I wrote, designed and built the 'about' section of the application.
-I also designed the icons found in the map's 'key', as well building the key feature itself.
+I also designed the icons found in the map's 'key', as well building the feature itself.
 Another contribution I made to the project was concept development; the original proposed idea was very similiar, but involved writing longer journal-like posts.
 It was my idea to instead shorten these into quick and easy-to-read updates.
 I also recorded and produced the trailer/overview video of the application.
 Finally, I was responsible for writing the 'user experience' part of the write-up.

 ### Zaki